-It was the foundation for Plan Bay Area 2050, a long-range regional plan that will help make the nine-county Bay Area a better place to live and work.
-Plan Bay Area 2050 is expected to be adopted in fall 2021.
+It was the foundation for Plan Bay Area 2050, the current long-range regional plan that will help make the nine-county Bay Area a better place to live and work.
+Plan Bay Area 2050 was adopted in October 2021.

 Horizon’s Guiding Principles

 Horizon’s work began in 2018 by asking the public: “What are the most important issues we should consider as we plan for life in 2050?”

 Staff from MTC and the Association of Bay Area Governments received over 10,000 unique comments that helped refine the five Guiding Principles, which became the foundation of goals for Plan Bay Area 2050:

 - Affordable: All Bay Area residents and workers have sufficient housing options they can afford — households are economically secure.

 - Connected: An expanded, well-functioning transportation system connects the Bay Area — fast, frequent and efficient intercity trips are complemented by a suite of local transportation options, thereby connecting communities and creating a cohesive region.